PrakEntech/flutterapp/README.md

-Firebase Login with Phone & Google Authentication
+# Firebase Login with Phone & Google Authentication

 This Flutter app demonstrates Firebase authentication using Google Sign-In and phone number verification.
-It includes a simple login page, navigates to the home page after successful login, and implements a profile tab with a “Win Certificate” feature.
+It includes a simple login page, navigates to the home page after successful login, and implements a profile tab with a "Win Certificate" feature.

-Features
+## Features

-	•	Google Sign-In: Users can log in with their Google account.
+- **Google Sign-In**: Users can log in with their Google account.
-	•	Phone Number Sign-In: Users can sign in with their phone number using OTP.
+- **Phone Number Sign-In**: Users can sign in with their phone number using OTP.
-	•	Home Page: After login, users are navigated to the home page.
+- **Home Page**: After login, users are navigated to the home page.
-	•	Profile Tab: Users can view their profile and attempt to win a certificate by answering a question within a limited time.
+- **Profile Tab**: Users can view their profile and attempt to win a certificate by answering a question within a limited time.
-	•	Certificate Feature: A countdown timer with the “Win Certificate” page where users have 30 seconds to answer a question.
+- **Certificate Feature**: A countdown timer with the "Win Certificate" page where users have 30 seconds to answer a question.

-Screenshots
+## Screenshots

 <p align="center">
   <img src="assets/screenshot1.png" height="400"/>